razbensimon/react-vis-timeline/README.md

   The old lib caused re-renders on each prop changed, and using immutable objects to detect changes.
   This was very problematic and caused performance issues.
-  We don't wont to re-render the whole timeline, just because 1 item added to the items array.
+  We don't want to re-render the whole timeline, just because 1 item added to the items array.

 * API changes (items, groups)